When you introduce a new product, you don’t know right away if it will be successful.

 The path to product-market fit is different for every product and every company.
 First, choose what market you want to play in.

-You could look to create a completely new market, which means you don’t have any competitors, but you are not sure if there are any customers willing to pay to have their problems solved.
+You could look to create a completely new market, which means you don’t have any competitors, but you are not sure if any customers are willing to pay to have their problems solved.

 Alternatively, you can enter a pre-existing market where you know you have customers, but you also have a lot of competitors.